-Initial response to a wildfire will be based on various factors including:
+The pre-designated initial response to a wildfire may not be appropriate for every fire.
+A non-standard response may be justified based on various factors including:

-- Firefighter safety (considerations include but are not limited to site condition, location, surrounding vegetation, and presence of hazardous materials). - Fire Management Option at point of origin. - Probability of success. - Availability and prioritization of firefighting resources. - Analysis of the overall statewide situation.
+- Firefighter safety (considerations include but are not limited to site condition, location, surrounding vegetation, and presence of hazardous materials). - Fire Management Option at point of origin. - Probability of success. - Availability and prioritization of firefighting resources. - Analysis of the overall statewide situation. - Current and/or forecasted fire danger at the point of origin or surrounding area.